Working with Unix#

 Use

-to look up the flag for human-readable output fromls
+manto look up the flag for human-readable output fromls.Get help with

 cal -3